Frequently asked questions about tax lien foreclosure cases in the Land Court

 20. What is a judgment of foreclosure?

-A judgment of foreclosure comes at the end of the case, and gives ownership of the property to the plaintiff.
-Until the court issues the judgment of foreclosure, the plaintiff’s right to your property is limited by your ability to redeem by paying the amount you owe and reclaiming your ownership in the property.
+A judgment of foreclosure comes at the end of the case and gives ownership of the property to the plaintiff.
+Until the court issues the judgment of foreclosure, the plaintiff’s right to your property is limited.
+You can redeem it by paying the amount you owe and reclaiming your ownership.
 This is true even though there has been a tax taking or tax sale of your property.
-However, once the court issues a judgment of foreclosure, your ability to redeem ends, and the plaintiff gets full ownership of the property—they will be able to use it or sell it like any other real estate.
-However, if your property is foreclosed, you can claim compensation from the plaintiff for the excess value (the “equity”), if your property is worth more than the tax debt owed, even though you no longer own the property.
+But, once the court issues a judgment of foreclosure, your ability to redeem ends.
+The plaintiff then gets full ownership of the property.
+They can use it or sell it like any other real estate.
+If your property is foreclosed, you can claim compensation from the plaintiff for the excess value (the “excess equity”), if your property is worth more than the tax debt owed, even though you no longer own the property.
+Massachusetts law does not give the Land Court jurisdiction over excess equity claims.
+Any dispute arising from these excess equity claims must be filed in the Superior Court of the county where the property is located.

-The court may issue a judgment of foreclosure if: (1) you do not answer the complaint, and are defaulted; (2) you answer the complaint, but are not present at the hearing, and are defaulted; (3) you answer the complaint and are present at the hearing, but after the court issues a finding setting the total amount you owe, you do not make the payments to redeem the property, and the plaintiff files a motion for judgment; or (4) the court determines that the facts show that you are not entitled to redeem the property.
-If the court decides (either on its own or after you request dismissal) that the plaintiff is not legally entitled to foreclose, the court instead may issue a judgment of dismissal that ends the case.
+The court may issue a judgment of foreclosure if: (1) you do not answer the complaint, and are defaulted; (2) you answer the complaint, but are not at the hearing, and are defaulted; (3) you answer the complaint and are at the hearing, but after the court issues a finding setting the total amount you owe, you do not make the payments to redeem the property, and the plaintiff files a motion for judgment; or (4) the facts show that you are not entitled to redeem the property.
+If the court decides, on its own or after your request, that the plaintiff cannot foreclose, it may dismiss the case.

-21. But the amount I owed is far less than the value of the property.
-If my property is sold after a tax foreclosure for more than I owed, do I get the surplus (my “home equity”) back?
+21. The amount I owe for unpaid taxes is far less than the value of the property.
+Do I get the surplus (my “home equity” or “excess equity”) back if the property is foreclosed?

 Even after a judgment of foreclosure, you also may be able to come to an agreement with the plaintiff so that the plaintiff either itself files a motion to vacate the judgment, or consents to your motion to vacate the judgment.